-Compensation for lead paint poisoning Wisconsin lawsuit nets $6 million dollar settlement amount
+Compensation for lead paint poisoning in Milwaukee Milwaukee lawsuit nets $6 million settlement amount

 Do you have a case to sue for lead poisoning?

 To pursue a lawsuit over lead poisoning, you’ll need an experienced personal injury law firm to represent you.
 Cases like the one described here involve extensive testimony from experts about neurological testing and involve chemical analysis of paint samples.
 If you suspect you or your children have may have lead poisoning, your first step should be to have a blood test for lead poisoning.
 If the test shows levels above the 5 micrograms per deciliter level and you/your children exhibit symptoms of lead poisoning, you may have a case for a lawsuit.
 Warshafksy won a $6 million dollar settlement for 3 victims who suffered lead paint poisoning.

 Warshafsky Law part of legal team in case against paint manufacturers

 After a trial lasting nearly 4 weeks, a federal jury returned a $6 million verdict favoring three Milwaukee plaintiffs for injuries they incurred as a result of exposure to lead-based paint in their childhood homes.
 Defendants Sherwin Williams, Armstrong Container Corp. (successor to MacGregor Lead Co.) and DuPont were found to have acted unreasonably in their marketing of lead pigment and paint, as well as for their failure to warn consumers about the dangers of lead paint for children.